BuidlGuidl/hacker-houses-streams/README.md

 If you want to test the contract locally, you can do so by following steps 3 and 4.
 Remember to can tweak the app config in `packages/nextjs/scaffold.config.ts` so it points to the local network.

+If your app is pointing to a live network, copy `.env.example` to `.env` and fill in the required keys.

 3. Run a local network on a second terminal: